BlackCapCoder/SoulMate/README.md

 Initially, both stacks are empty.
 If either machine attempts to pop from an empty stack, a single bit is read from STDIN.
 If no input is available on STDIN you get a zero instead.

-Once the program terminates, both stacks are concatenated and the resulting sequence of bits are written to STDOUT.
+Once the program terminates the bits of the active stack are written to STDOUT.

 ## byte version